- Search The Registry

 - Creating Support

 - My Account

-*Republic Day in India is on this date from 1950.
+Black history in India begins around the 14th and 15th century.
+We chose this date becuase it is Republic Day in India from 1950.
 Many people throughout this country celebrate and affirm when India's constitution came into force completing the country's transition toward becoming an independent republic.

 Africans are called Habshi or Habashi in India.
 Habashi is the Arabic word for "Ethiopian".
 Numerous Habshis achieved political and military success in South Asia.
 A group of African freedmen converted to Islam and became known as the Siddis.
 The Siddis were sailors and established kingdoms in Western India as early as 1100 AD.
 They functioned as security forces for the Muslim fleets in West India and were famed for their bravery as "guarantors of safety on the Indian Ocean" (in the words of Ibn Battuta).
 Their commanders were titled Admirals of the Mogul Empire and received an annual salary of 300,000 rupees.

 The Siddis were active up to the end of the 19th century.
 In the 16th century, there were many powerful Habshis in the politics of India.
 Indian states employed foreign slaves as military officers and government administrators.
 Chingiz Khan, the prime minister to Nizam mul-Mulk Bani, King of Ahmadnagar in 1575, was African.
 After the king's death, the king's son Murtaza I led a successful revolt with several Habshis against his mother's claim to power.
 In 1595, during the reign of Murtaza II, the Prime Minister Abhangar Khan was also a Habshi.